Breast cancer is cancer that starts in the tissues of the breast. There are two main types of breast cancer:

 Symptoms

 Early breast cancer often does not cause symptoms.
-This is why regular breast exams and mammograms are important, so cancers that don't have symptoms may be found earlier.
+This is why regular breast cancer screening is important, so cancers that don't have symptoms may be found earlier.

 As the cancer grows, symptoms may include:

-In men, breast cancer symptoms include breast lump and breast pain and tenderness.
+In men, breast cancer symptoms include breast lump, breast pain, and breast tenderness.

 Symptoms of advanced breast cancer may include: